Tom Clancy's Splinter Cell

-Tom Clancy's Splinter Cell is a series of stealth action-adventure video games, the first of which was released in 2002, and their tie-in novels that were endorsed by Tom Clancy.
+Tom Clancy's Splinter Cell is a series of action-adventure stealth games, the first of which was released in 2002, and their tie-in novels that were endorsed by Tom Clancy.
 The series follows Sam Fisher, a highly trained agent of a fictional black-ops sub-division within the NSA, dubbed "Third Echelon", as he overcomes his adversaries.
 Levels are created using Unreal Engine and emphasize light and darkness as gameplay elements.
-The series has been positively received, and was once considered to be one of Ubisoft's flagship franchises, selling more than 31 million copies by 2011.
-No further installments have been released since 2013, though a VR version and a remake of the first game have since been announced.
+The series has been positively received, and was once considered to be one of Ubisoft's flagship franchises.
+The series had sold 19 million units by 2008 and 32 million by 2016.
+No further installments have been released since 2013.
+A remake of the first game was announced in December 2021.

 Games

 Tom Clancy's Splinter Cell (2002)

 Tom Clancy's Splinter Cell was developed over a period of two years and developed by Ubisoft Montreal with original publishing by Microsoft Game Studios for the Xbox as an exclusive title.
 Later in 2003, Ubisoft ported the game to Microsoft Windows, Mac, PlayStation 2, GameCube, and Game Boy Advance.
 Inspired by the Metal Gear series, it uses an Unreal Engine 2 that was modified to allow light-and-dark based gameplay.